Astrocytoma

 • Grade 2

-Grade 2 astrocytomas can occur in children, teenagers and adults, but is more common in adults.
+Grade 2 astrocytomas can occur in children, teenagers and adults, but are more common in adults.
 They are initially a slow-growing (low-grade) form of brain tumour but have a tendency to progress to a higher grade over time, usually over a number of years.

 Grade 2 astrocytomas are also referred to as diffuse astrocytomas because of the way they infiltrate into healthy brain tissue.
 This is due to the nature of astrocytoma cells, which reach between and around the neurons.
 The prognosis of low-grade 1 and 2 astrocytomas will vary between individuals.